cmytelka/Team15-DC21/README.md

 # Team15-DC21
-University of Maryland Data Challenge 2021: Data Exploration to Cultivate Better Living
+University of Maryland (UMD) Data Challenge 2021: Data Exploration to Cultivate Better Living

 February 20-27, 2021

 **Project title:** VeoRide E-Scooter Usage within the UMD Transportation System

-Description: An analysis of VeoRide Inc. dataset from October 2019 and 2020 UMD campus and surrounding areas
+Description: An analysis of VeoRide Inc. e-scooter usage on and around the UMD campus from October 2019 and 2020

 **Dataset Information**